ON Semiconductor (ON) Q3 2017 Results - Earnings Call Transcript

 John William Pitzer - Credit Suisse Securities (USA) LLC

 Perfect.
 And then, Keith, I wanted to go back to Ross' first question about just where we are in the cycle.
-When I look at your business sort of direct disti and EMS, the direct numbers would clearly suggest that things aren't overheating.
+When I look at your business, sort of direct disti and EMS, the direct numbers would clearly suggest that things aren't overheating.
 I think you were up about 1% sequentially, 4% year-over-year.
 But when you sort of look at disti up 16% year-over-year and then EMS up 18% sequentially and 20% year-over-year, can you just – is there anything going on in the mix of business that would argue things moving more towards disti?
 And I guess specifically in the calendar third quarter, was there a program at the EMS side that drove revenue up sequentially that much?
 I know it's a small part, but just trying to get an understanding of disti and EMS and what's driving the growth there.

 Keith D. Jackson - ON Semiconductor Corp.

 Yes.
 A couple of very significant factors.
 One is we have grown significantly model-year-over-model-year with customers in areas like cell phones that use distribution and EMS as their primary sources.
 So, basically, outgrowing with some of those customers.
 Secondly, of course, Fairchild, big impact on that.
-They were much more distribution than ON was from a legacy perspective and those numbers flow through as well.
+They were much more distribution than ON was from a legacy perspective, and those numbers flow through as well.

 So, a combination of what was traditionally OEMs moving more into the EMS disti channel plus Fairchild really have changed the nature of that number.
-But we track very closely – continue to track very closely the sell-through, even though we are now on sell-in and we continue to drive inventories down.
+But we track very closely – continue to track very closely the sell-through, even though we are now on sell-in, and we continue to drive inventories down.
 So, we just don't see any signs of overheating.

 John William Pitzer - Credit Suisse Securities (USA) LLC